 Imagine Peter Shankman’s delight upon arriving after a long flight, only to be greeted at the airport with a steak from Morton’s Steakhouse.
 Shankman could never have dreamed that his idle pre-flight tweet, in which he jokingly requested Morton’s steak upon touchdown.
 This lead to the presence of a tuxedo-clad Morton’s employee at his arrival gate, with a mouth-watering dinner in tow.

-You can read the details of this charming customer service story and others here.
+If you’re interested in the details of this charming customer service story and others, check out this article.

 Of course, we all know that customer service is not always this outstanding.
 Now more than ever, when more of our business takes place online than face-to-face, it can seem like providers are simply nowhere to be found when you need help.

 In a recent article in Yahoo!
 Small Business Advisor, it is evident that any business’s online interface is only as good as the people behind it.
-The statistics reported in this article, which can be found here, show that consumers rely on easy-to-use online systems.
+The statistics reported in this article show that consumers rely on easy-to-use online systems.
 However, what these statistics reflect even more strongly is the reliance upon prompt, friendly, and effective customer service from real-live human beings.

 Justifacts’ Unmatched Customer Service